 - Biting down on ER tablets

 The final means of oxycodone abuse lies in appropriation.
 This typically involves using drugs that were prescribed to someone else, typically a family member or close friend.
-Appropriation is also rather common among prescription drugs in general.
+Appropriation is rather common among prescription drugs in general.

 Oxycodone Addiction – How It Happens?